 4 things Medicaid members need from a health plan experience

-More than 3 in 5 Medicaid members have felt overwhelmed by managing their health.
-The healthcare system can be confusing enough to navigate.
-For Medicaid members, it can be even more challenging in the face of financial, transportation, and social barriers.
-To better serve Medicaid members, health plans have to uncover and understand their key concerns.
+More than 3 in 5 Medicaid members report feeling overwhelmed by managing their health.
+The healthcare system can be confusing to navigate.
+It can be even more challenging for Medicaid members in the face of financial, transportation, and social barriers.
+To better serve their Medicaid populations, health plans have to uncover and understand their key concerns.

-Based on the results of Wellframe’s 2022 Member Engagement Survey, we compiled a list of 4 services Medicaid members need most from their health plans.
+Based on the results of Wellframe’s most recent Member Engagement Survey, we compiled a list of 4 services Medicaid members need most from their health plans.

 1. Assistance navigating the healthcare system

-Any member new to health insurance might have trouble understanding how to access the benefits and services they need.
-Health plans have the opportunity to educate these members on important topics—like why they need a PCP, how to get reimbursed for health services, or understanding the healthcare system.
+Members who are new to health insurance might have trouble understanding how to access the benefits and services they need.
+Health plans have an opportunity to educate members on important clinical and benefits-related topics—like why they need a PCP, how to make sure medical bills are correct, and which services their plan might cover.

 2. Support for managing chronic conditions